 Community Engaged Learning differs from traditional forms of learning because it brings course content to life by providing students opportunities to apply their course-based knowledge within real-world settings.
 CEL also endeavors to instill a sense of civic engagement and social responsibility in students.
-Through their CEL experience and reflection students learn "socially responsive knowledge" affording them the skills necessary to identify and provide solutions for social problems.
+Through their CEL experiences and reflections, students learn "socially responsive knowledge," affording them the necessary skills to identify and provide solutions for social problems.

 Community Engaged Learning is not about the addition of engagement to learning, but rather the integration of engagement with learning.
-In these settings, the students' observations and experiences in the community are as integral to the students'academiclearning as class lectures and library research (Howard, 1998, p.
-21).
-Through their engagement experiences and reflection, academic learning is informed and transformed, and the academic learning informs and transforms the engagement experience, creating a reciprocal relationship between service and learning (Howard, 1998, p.
-21).
+In these settings, the students' observations and experiences in the community are as integral to the students' academic learning as class lectures and research (Howard, 1998, p.21).
+Through their engagement experiences and reflection, academic learning is informed and transformed, and the academic learning informs and transforms the engagement experience, creating a reciprocal relationship between service and learning (Howard, 1998, p.21).

-To be clear, community engaged learning is not an internship or a volunteer role.
-CEL students differ from both volunteer roles and internships in that their learning engagement is completed in conjunction with their academic course as part of their grade, whereas volunteer work is not associated with academic work and internships are typically stand-alone learning experiences without a substantial class component.
+Community engaged learning is distinguished from internship or volunteer roles.CEL students differ from both interns and volunteers in that their learning engagement is completed in conjunction with their academic course as a component of their grade, whereas internships are typically stand-alone learning experiences without a substantial class component, and volunteer work is not associated with academic work.

-WHAT ARE THE BENEFITS FOR COMMUNITY PARTNERS ENGAGING IN THE COMMUNITY ENGAGED LEARNING PROGRAM?
+WHAT ARE THE BENEFITS FOR COMMUNITY PARTNERS ENGAGING IN THE CEL PROGRAM?